dokku/dokku-letsencrypt/README.md

-    letsencrypt:cron-job <--add|--remove>   Add or remove an auto-renewal cronjob letsencrypt:disable <app>               Disable letsencrypt for an app letsencrypt:enable <app>                Enable or renew letsencrypt for an app letsencrypt:list                        List letsencrypt-secured apps with certificate expiry letsencrypt:revoke <app>                Revoke letsencrypt certificate for app
+    letsencrypt:cron-job <--add|--remove>   Add or remove an auto-renewal cronjob letsencrypt:disable <app>               Disable letsencrypt for an app letsencrypt:enable <app>                Enable or renew letsencrypt for an app letsencrypt:active <app>                Verify if letsencrypt is active for an app letsencrypt:list                        List letsencrypt-secured apps with certificate expiry letsencrypt:revoke <app>                Revoke letsencrypt certificate for app
 ```